Want a simple, cheap diet tip? Drink more water.

 Calorie intake matters when it comes to weight loss.
 For many people, it is easy to consume too many calories through drinks.

 Drinking water instead of calorie-laden beverages means that you can enjoy an extra snack or increase portion sizes since you have more calories available to eat … when you don’t drink them!

-You can support your system by drinking plenty of water to facilitate the removal of toxins which will help your body function better overall.
+You can support your system by drinking plenty of water to help facilitate the removal of toxins, which can help your body function better overall.

-There is no question that a good exercise routine will play a role in your weight loss efforts.
+There is no question that a good exercise routine can play a role in your weight loss efforts.

 If you want optimal performance in the gym, then you need to be sure that you are hydrated to support the function of your muscles, joints, and connective tissues.

 Being properly hydrated also helps prevent cramps and becoming prematurely fatigued while training.

 As with any other health and fitness strategy, you shouldn’t go overboard with your water consumption.
 Drinking too much can lead to adverse effects as well.
 The recommendations for hydration vary depending on various factors that impact how much water you need:

 Many sources recommend about 8 glasses (64 ounces) of water per day … but that is more of a recommendation for a sedentary person … and even with that, it’s the minimum.